gleon3/Reversi/README.md

 # Reversi game project

-This project consists of a early version of a reversi game and a simple gradle config for the SEP WS19/20 at LMU Munich.
+This project consists of the final version of a reversi game that can be played in a singleplayer mode, or against an opponent via hotseat mode, or over the network.

 ## Dependencies